 I will always stand up for New Mexico's hard-working families.
 I will fight to make health care more affordable, protect those with preexisting conditions, and work tirelessly to get New Mexico's economy back on track.

 State Representative, District 15

-Representative Day Hochman-Vigil was proudly elected to the NM House of Representatives in 2018, and re-elected in 2020, to represent District 15, which encompasses Albuquerque's beautiful North Valley and thriving NE Heights.
+Representative Day Hochman-Vigil was proudly elected to the NM House of Representatives in 2018, and re-elected in 2020 & 2022, to represent District 15, which encompasses Albuquerque's beautiful North Valley.
 She has dedicated her time in the NM Legislature to standing up for New Mexico's families.

 Day knows our hard-working families need someone fighting for them.
 She has dedicated her time in the Legislature to making health care more affordable and ensuring those with preexisting conditions are covered.
 Day also voted to raise the minimum wage, provide pathways to good jobs and better job opportunities, and make our tax system fairer.